 Trail Rules, Tips and Etiquette

-As the warmer weather approaches more and more hikers, bikers and horseback riders will be seen on the trails.
-As it is a great way to explore the outdoors there are some rules and etiquette we should all follow.
+Enjoying the trails is a great way to explore the outdoors, but as we do, there are some rules and etiquette we should all follow.

 Whether you are an avid hiker, biker, horseback rider or new to the trails it is important to familiarize yourself with the trail you are going on and it’s rules before heading out.